Companies limited by guarantee

 The articles of association can have provisions relating to board meetings; appointing and terminating directors and the procedure for declaring dividends.

 This is a brief summary of the detail that should be considered whether you are thinking of incorporating a new company or you are dealing with a company limited by shares that has been trading for several years.
-If you would like to discuss this article in more detail, please contact Krishen Patel.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.